-You walked into your new apartment in Valencia, probably sweating because it’s a five floor walk-up without an elevator, of course.
-Maybe the first thing you did was open the window and let the warm air waft in, the sound of seagulls in the background.
+You walk into your new home in Alicante, open the window and let the warm air waft in, the sound of seagulls in the background.
 Thirsty, you reached into the cabinet for glass, and absent-mindedly fill it up with water from the tap.
 When you hold the glass up to your mouth, you can already smell something is off and your suspicions are confirmed when you take the first gulp…Not good.

 1. Don’t worry, it’s safe to drink